mattdesl/browserify-example/README.md

 - [three](https://www.npmjs.com/package/three) (ThreeJS)
 - [dom-css](https://www.npmjs.com/package/dom-css)

 It uses [budo](https://github.com/mattdesl/budo) for development and bundles to a static JavaScript file with [browserify](https://github.com/substack/node-browserify) and [uglify-js](http://npmjs.com/package/uglify-js).
-It uses plain ES5 JavaScript (no transpilers) and CSS for styles.
+It uses plain ES5 JavaScript (no transpilers) and CSS for styles, but I've included some instructions on [ES2015 Transpiling](#es2015-transpiling).

 ## Quick Start